SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 ### ABAP Examples of Design Patterns in Object-Oriented Programming

-- This section explores design patterns you may encounter in object-oriented programming, using ABAP classes.
+- This section explores and experiments with design patterns you may encounter in object-oriented programming, using ABAP classes.
 - In object-oriented programming, numerous design patterns enhance modularity, scalability, reusability, and more.
-- Here, a selection of design patterns is covered, using simplified, non-semantic examples to reduce complexity and give a rough idea.
+- Here, a selection of design patterns is covered, using simplified, non-semantic, and non-real-world examples to reduce complexity and give a rough idea.

 > [!NOTE]
-> - The examples neither represent best practices nor role models.
+> - The section is intended for [exploration, experimentation, and demonstration](./README.md#%EF%B8%8F-disclaimer).
+The code examples do not represent best practices or role model approaches.
 They only aim to experiment with the patterns in simplified contexts and convey the basic concepts.
 > - More design patterns exist beyond those covered here.
 Different implementations, combinations of patterns and class setup strategies may apply.
 > - Most examples are structured for easy exploration using simple, self-contained ABAP classes (i.e. only 1 class pool including local classes instead of multiple global classes) as follows:
 >    - Global class:
 >      - Includes the `if_oo_adt_classrun` interface to run the class with F9 in ADT.
 >      - Serves as a *vehicle* for demonstrating the design pattern.
 Only the declarations and implementations in the CCIMP include are relevant for the conceptual considerations.
 >    - CCIMP include (Local Types tab in ADT):
->      - Contains various local classes (some also include interfaces) to demonstrate design patterns, allowing quick copying and pasting without creating multiple global classes.
+>      - Contains various local classes (some examples also include local interfaces) to demonstrate design patterns, allowing quick copying and pasting without creating multiple global classes.

 Expand the following sections for further descriptions and example code.
 To try the examples, create a demo class named `zcl_demo_abap` and paste the code into it (*Global Class* and *Local Types* tabs in ADT).
 After activation, choose *F9* in ADT to execute the class.
 The examples are set up to display output in the console.